rtdi/DuckTape/README.md

 ## Scope

  1. Python and DuckDB can be used to read data into DuckDB.
 Within DuckDB SQL based transformations are applied.
 The result is written into a Target, again either using DuckDB's native features or Python. `Source --> DuckDB --> SQL --> Target`
- 2. Delta handling as a first class citicen, meaning the structure supports before and after image, change indicators, can create the delta by comparing with the target and can be connected to CDC readers
+ 2. Delta handling as a first class citizen, meaning the structure supports before and after image, change indicators, can create the delta by comparing with the target and can be connected to CDC readers
  3. Certain transformations are hard to do in SQL, either because the SQL statement is complicated, or it can be expressed in 3GL code more easily or it needs multiple SQL statements.
 For these Python methods are implemented to achieve these transformations with a single function call.
  4. User interaction levels are
     - Via code - The user writes the Python code and thanks to the APIs, can be very quick.